deividasst/nord_home_task_solution_1/README.md

 # Additional information about project architecture

-We are using helper classes in the project.
+Used helper classes in the project.
 Helpers are saved in helpers/ folder.

 It is mandatory not to invoke other helpers in a helper file.